polyaxon/polyaxon/docs/integrations/custom-integration.md

 status: published
 ---

+Polyaxon is open source, has an Json API, and webhooks, and can be integrated with just about any other app or service.

 ## Scheduling

 Polyaxon is in the process to abstract it's scheduling behaviour to allow different ways of scheduling workload,